tracim/tracim/backend/official_plugins/tracim_backend_child_removal/README.md

 This plugin recursively removes a user from child spaces when a user is removed from a parent space.

-NOTE: if you activate this we recommend to also activate the Parent Access plugin to get a consistent behavior.
+NOTE: if you activate this plugin, we recommend to also activate the Parent Access plugin to get a consistent behavior.